ignasipuch/pelissimo/README.md

      * **2.2.1 lice.py**: Script that reads the results from dihedral clustering and further processes information to obtain an entropy change.

      * **2.2.2 dihedral_clustering.py**: Script that calculates dihedral angles for all the rotatable bonds in all the conformations reached by the ligand in a simulation.
 This information will be used to cluster conformations.

+     * **2.2.2 propy.py**: Script that calculates dihedral angles for all peptidic bonds phi and psi of the backbone in all the conformations reached by the ligand in a simulation.
+This information will be used to cluster conformations.

-     * **2.2.3 entropy.py**: Script that ensembles the other two to make a complete entropy analysis of a simulation.
+     * **2.2.4 entropy.py**: Script that ensembles the other three to make a complete entropy analysis of a simulation.

    * <b> 2.3 initial_files:</b> Directory with an example of the necessary files to perform a full simulation of the protocol.